Minjutin/Minjutin/README.md

 - 👋 Hi, I’m @Minjutin.
 - 👀 I’m interested in games, movies, creating lists and charts, cute things (like crocodiles) and problem solving.
 - 🌱 I’m currently learning game programming in Xamk.
-- 💞️ I'm looking for
+- 💞️ I like bugs
 - 📫 How to reach me: https://fi.linkedin.com/in/milja-kr%C3%A9s-388920220